 - Before attaching the neck strap, ensure it is a comfortable length.
 Cut it shorter if necessary.

-- Press over the edges a the sides and bottom of the pocket by ½ inch (12mm).
+- Press over the edges at the sides and bottom of the apron pocket by ½ inch (12mm).

-- Pin the pocket in place and sew three sides of the pocket to the apron.
+- Pin the pocket in place on the front of the apron and sew three sides of the pocket.
 Backstitch well at the ends.
 You may want to stitch a double seam to give extra reinforcement.

-- Ric Rac never fails to brighten up any garment, including aprons.
+- Ric Rac or bias tape never fails to brighten up any garment, including aprons.
 Add a few rows to the bottom of the apron or the pocket, and your apron will look very cheerful.

 - Appliqué something on the front to resonate with your favorite food or personality.
 Cupcakes are always popular with cooking themes.
 Cut out the necessary shapes and stitch the appliqué onto the apron with small running stitches.
 Iron some fusible interfacing to the back of the shapes to give them more body and prevent fraying.
 Cut out shapes or pictures of fruit and vegetables to appliqué too.
 Use pinking shears if you prefer a quick and easy way to neaten the shapes before you sew them.